tetiana-batura/taste-match-backend/README.md

 - cuisineType: type of cuisine of the recipe
 - mealType: type of meal a recipe belongs to
 - dishType: the dish type a recipe belongs to
-- calories: to filter by calories
-- nutrients: to filter by nutrients

 **GET api/recipes/v2/:id**